bartve/disconnect/README.md

   * Covers all API endpoints
   * Supports [pagination](http://www.discogs.com/developers/#page:home,header:home-pagination), [rate limiting](http://www.discogs.com/developers/#page:home,header:home-rate-limiting), etc.
-  * All functions implement a standard `function(err, data, rateLimit)` format for the callback
+  * All database, marketplace and user functions implement a standard `function(err, data, rateLimit)` format for the callback
+  * Easy access to protected endpoints with `Discogs Auth`
   * Includes OAuth 1.0a tools.
 Just plug in your consumer key and secret and do the OAuth dance
   * API functions grouped in their own namespace for easy access and isolation